First seven ecumenical councils: Council proceedings

 The council, attended mostly by Eastern bishops, condemned the Three Chapters and, indirectly, the Pope Vigilius.
 It also affirmed Constantinople's intention to remain in communion with Rome.

 After the council

 Vigilius declared his submission to the council, as did his successor, Pope Pelagius I. The council was not immediately recognized as ecumenical in the West, and Milan and Aquileia even broke off communion with Rome over this issue.
 The schism was not repaired until the late 6th century for Milan and the late 7th century for Aquileia.

-Emperor Justinian's policy failed to reconcile the Monophysites.
+Ultimately, the council failed to reconcile the Oriental Orthodox Churches, as it required acceptance of a two-nature formula that contradicted the decisions of the Council of Ephesus.
+This included the deposition of Dioscorus and Severus, the Patriarchs of Alexandria and Antioch, respectively, as well as the veneration of figures still associated with Nestorianism, such as Ibas of Edessa and Theodore of Mopsuestia.

 Third Council of Constantinople (680–681)

-Third Council of Constantinople (680–681): repudiated monothelitism, a doctrine that won widespread support when formulated in 638; the Council affirmed that Christ had both human and divine wills.
+The Third Council of Constantinople (680–681) mainly repudiated monothelitism, a doctrine that had gained widespread support since its formulation in 638.
+The Council condemned both monoenergism and monothelitism as heretical, affirming that Christ possesses two energies and two wills — divine and human.

 Quinisext Council

 Quinisext Council (= Fifth-Sixth Council) or Council in Trullo (692) has not been accepted by the Roman Catholic Church.
 Since it was mostly an administrative council for raising some local canons to ecumenical status, establishing principles of clerical discipline, addressing the Biblical canon, without determining matters of doctrine, the Eastern Orthodox Church does not consider it to be a full-fledged council in its own right, viewing it instead as an extension of the fifth and sixth councils.
 It gave ecclesiastical sanction to the Pentarchy as the government of the state church of the Roman Empire.